Lipen/bdd-rs/examples/abstract-interpretation/guide/main.typ

 #reading-path(path: "beginner")
 *Complete Beginners:*
 If you're new to program verification and formal methods, start with Part I.
-We'll build intuition through concrete examples before introducing mathematical formalism.
+The guide builds intuition through concrete examples before introducing mathematical formalism.
 No prior knowledge of abstract interpretation or BDDs is assumed—just basic programming experience and curiosity.

 #reading-path(path: "implementation")